Breech birth: Complications

 Umbilical cord prolapse may occur, particularly in the complete, footling, or kneeling breech.
 This is caused by the lowermost parts of the baby not completely filling the space of the dilated cervix.
 When the waters break the amniotic sac, it is possible for the umbilical cord to drop down and become compressed.
-This complication severely diminishes oxygen flow to the baby, so the baby must be delivered immediately (usually by Caesarean section) so that he or she can breathe.
+This complication severely diminishes oxygen flow to the baby, so the baby needs to be delivered immediately so that they can breathe.
+In these circumstances a caesarean section is likely to be recommended.
 If there is a delay in delivery, the brain can be damaged.
 Among full-term, head-down babies, cord prolapse is quite rare, occurring in 0.4 percent.
 Among frank breech babies the incidence is 0.5 percent, among complete breeches 5 percent, and among footling breeches 15 percent.

 Head entrapment is caused by the failure of the fetal head to negotiate the maternal midpelvis.
 At full term, the fetal bitrochanteric diameter (the distance between the outer points of the hips) is about the same as the biparietal diameter (the transverse diameter of the skull)—in simplest terms, the size of the hips is the same as the size of the head.
 The relatively larger buttocks dilate the cervix as effectively as the head does in the typical head-down presentation.
 In contrast, the relative head size of a preterm baby is greater than the fetal buttocks.
 If the baby is preterm, it may be possible for the baby's body to emerge while the cervix has not dilated enough for the head to emerge.

 Because the umbilical cord—the baby's oxygen supply—is significantly compressed while the head is in the pelvis during a breech birth, it is important that the delivery of the aftercoming fetal head not be delayed.
 If the arm is extended alongside the head, delivery will not occur.
 If this occurs, the Løvset manoeuvre may be employed, or the arm may be manually brought to a position in front of the chest.
 The Løvset manoeuvre involves rotating the fetal body by holding the fetal pelvis.
 Twisting the body such that an arm trails behind the shoulder, it will tend to cross down over the face to a position where it can be reached by the obstetrician's finger, and brought to a position below the head.
 A similar rotation in the opposite direction is made to deliver the other arm.
 In order to present the smallest diameter (9.5 cm) to the pelvis, the baby's head must be flexed (chin to chest).
 If the head is in a deflexed position, the risk of entrapment is increased.
 Uterine contractions and maternal muscle tone encourage the head to flex.